 - Not Explaining Your Thought Process: Always explain your approach before and after writing code.
 Walk the interviewer through your thought process, the steps you plan to take, and how your solution works.
 This shows that you can think critically and communicate effectively.

-- Ignoring Edge Cases and Error Handling: Always think about edge cases and exceptions when solving problems.
-Make sure your solution handles unexpected inputs or errors gracefully.
+- Ignoring Edge Cases and Error Handling: When solving problems, always consider edge cases and exceptions.
+Make sure your solution gracefully handles unexpected inputs or errors.

 - Being Unprepared for Behavioral Questions: Be ready for questions about teamwork, leadership, conflict resolution, and your past experiences.
 Use the STAR method (Situation, Task, Action, Result) to frame your answers effectively.